Small business ideas that actually work in 2026

 Services you can offer include:

-• Search engine optimization (SEO): improving website visibility in search results
+- Search engine optimization: improving website visibility in search results.

-• Content creation: writing blog posts, creating videos, designing graphics
+- Content creation: writing blog posts, creating videos, and designing graphics.

 Startup costs are under $500 for software subscriptions and basic tools.
-Income potential ranges from $50 to $150 per hour, or $1,000 to $5,000 or more per month per client on retainer.
+Income potential ranges from $50 to $150 per hour.
+Retainer clients typically pay $1,000 to $5,000 or more per month.

 Landscaping and lawn care

 A landscaping and lawn care business lets you care for the green spaces people love.
-Most gigs involve mowing, pruning, and weeding, so you likely won't need extensive training to get started.
+Most gigs involve mowing, pruning, and weeding, so you likely will not need extensive training to get started.

 As your business grows, clients may ask for advice on trees, soils, watering systems, and fertilizers.
 You could serve private residents, landlords, summer homes, commercial spaces, or public areas.
 The sector continues to grow, giving you plenty of room to specialize.